-For a novel from a first-time writer, Dead Man’s Hand was outstanding.
-It had some problems with over-explanation and plotting, but if you had given me this novel and not said anything about the author, I’d think that Luke Murphy had been writing for years.
-The characters are detailed and the story line takes twists and turns like the pros.
+For a novel from a first-time writer, Dead Man’s Hand is outstanding.
+It had some problems with over-explanation and plotting, but if you had given me this novel and not have said anything about the author, I’d think that Luke Murphy had been writing for years.
+The characters are detailed and the storyline takes twists and turns like that of pros.
 There’s nothing wrong with Dead Man’s Hand.
 So why didn’t I like this novel?

 Murphy has either done a great deal of research or had a great deal of life experience.
 As a former pro hockey player, I would imagine that Murphy has had experiences with the sort of injury that Calvin has sustained, whether it is his own injury or teammates’ injury.
 Calvin’s dilemma is explained in too much detail not to be believed.
 Murphy gives us information through dialogue, but it’s almost like turning on a radio commercial … You know the department gives you a yearly allowance for weapons!
 Go with something newer, something sleeker!”
 (Not a quote from the novel).
 At the start of the novel, Calvin is collecting a debt and the lengths to which he’s gone to just injure a toe seem way out there.
 I know there’s the intimidation factor, but the man is tied to a seat and wetting himself.
 If you’ve gone to the trouble to abduct him, it just seems that you’d do a bit more.